Crustless Quiche

 Ingredients

-• 4 shortcut bacon pieces sliced
+• 4 shortcut bacon sliced

-• 4 spring onion sliced
+• 4 spring onion chopped

 • 4 eggs